Frequently Asked Questions

 The following are answers to frequently asked questions (FAQs) regarding the Office of Undergraduate Research and Creative Scholarship (OURCS).

+The word "Scholarship" is in the title of the office.
 Does the OURCS provide students with scholarships?

 The term "scholarship" in the office name refers to scholarly projects that students may conduct.
 The OURCS primarily supports student work by facilitating and supporting student-faculty collaborations, organizing and promoting showcase events, and providing educational workshops.